Travel to Europe: the post-Brexit passport rules

 After requests from The Independent, the Home Office has taken down its defective post-Brexit passport checker.

-But the government continues to publish unhelpful information about the validity of British travel documents in the European Union.
+But the government continues to publish inaccurate information about the validity of British travel documents in the European Union.

 These are the key questions and answers based on European Union rules, not the UK government’s interpretation of them.